 You can work in teams of up to three persons.
-Please send an email to the assistant (chris.poskitt@inf.ethz.ch) to register your team.
-The due date for the registration is indicated at the top of this assignment.
+Please email the assistant (chris.poskitt@inf.ethz.ch) no later than 22 October to register your team (even if you plan to work on your own).

 3. Project description